ShreyasJothish/shreyasjothish.github.io/aboutme.md

 ### Professional Career

 I have prior experience of working with major Information and Communication Technology (ICT) companies like **Wipro Ltd, Huawei Technologies** and **Mavenir Systems**.
 Over the years I have played roles which included both technical and management.
-For detailed information please check my [LinkedIn](https://www.linkedin.com/in/shreyasjothish) profile
+For additional information please check my [LinkedIn](https://www.linkedin.com/in/shreyasjothish) profile